bryanbraun/bryanbraun.github.io/_posts/2014-06-05-the-open-internet-is-at-risk-and-heres-what-you-can-do-about-it.md

 >
 > Bryan Braun

 I wrote this rather boring email in response to a [rather troubling FCC proposal][1] threatening Net Neutrality.
 You have likely heard something about this, and I won't go to the trouble to try and explain it clearly.
-Others have done that much better than I could... this is the best explaination I could find:
+Others have done that much better than I could... this is the best explanation I could find:

 (you may also enjoy [this one][2], if late-night comedy is more your thing)